Qianyue He

 2024.4~/

 A CUDA software ray tracing renderer from scratch: a renderer with Analysis-Driven Optimization.
 The core logic and basic building blocks are all written from scratch in CUDA, and they are carefully profiled and optimized to have better performance.
 Definitely not a naive porting of CPU implementation.
 Megakernel path tracing, light tracing and wavefront path tracing are supported.
 Volumetric and time-of-flight rendering supported, with distributed parallel renderer available (by PyTorch DDP and nanobind python bindings).
+Time-Resolved rendering is also supported.

 Code